vAlerainTech/vAlerain-Shell-Pro/README.md

 ¡¤ Simple and efficient, based on c++, c

 > [!WARNING]
-> This project is based on dev cpp, which may not be suitable for your compiler, but it is definitely better than 537 kind of shit.
+> This project is based on CLion, which may not be suitable for your compiler, but it is definitely better than 537 kind of shit.

 # How to compile this repository?
 > [!NOTE]